sebnitu/vrembem/docs/_packages/vrembem.md

 const drawer = new Drawer({ autoInit: true });
 ```

-> Note that `core` helpers do not need to be initialized since they're just a set of helpful utility functions.
+> Note that `core` modules do not need to be initialized since they're just a set of helpful utility and functional modules.

 ## Markup